Raku/nqp/docs/ops.markdown

 In opcode signatures below, we use the following types, which may not correspond directly to NQP types.

 * int       - native int
 * num       - native float
 * str       - native string
 * Any       - an NQP or VM object
 * Type      - a type object, e.g. `Int`
+* Exception - an Exception object
 * Handle    - an I/O Handle object

 # Arithmetic Opcodes